Cuyahoga River

-As Cleveland emerged as a major manufacturing center, the river became heavily affected by industrial pollution, so much so that it caught fire at least 14 times, most famously on June 22, 1969, helping to spur the American environmental movement.
+As Cleveland emerged as a major manufacturing center, the river became heavily affected by industrial pollution, so much so that it caught fire at least 14 times.
+When it did so on June 22, 1969, news coverage of the event helped to spur the American environmental movement.
+For many Americans, the Cuyahoga's burning helped connect urban decay with the environmental crisis at the time in many American cities.
 Since then, the river has been extensively cleaned up through the efforts of Cleveland's city government and the Ohio Environmental Protection Agency (OEPA).
 In 2019, the American Rivers conservation association named the Cuyahoga "River of the Year" in honor of "50 years of environmental resurgence".

+In 2025, the river between the Gorge Dam and the mouth was designated a National Water Trail, a type of National Recreation Trail.